WebAssembly/component-model/design/mvp/Concurrency.md

 which point the caller receives the readable end of a `future` that, when successfully read, conveys the completion of a second event.

-The [Stream State] and [Future State] sections describe the runtime state maintained for streams and futures by the Canonical ABI.
+The [Stream and Future State] section describes the runtime state maintained for streams and futures by the Canonical ABI.

 ### Stream Readiness